Vasectomy Information and Counselling

 There have been reports in the press over the last few years of a possible link between vasectomy and various cancers.
 We are pleased to confirm that there is no proof of a link with any cancer.
 Indeed there is a report from the USA that vasectomised men live longer!

 These are timed for approximately 12 and 14 weeks after vasectomy.
-Hartlepool residents will be requested to bring their samples to reception (open 8.30 - 12.00 and 1.30 - 5.00pm).
-All other patients will be provided with postal bags to send their tests directly to the laboratory.
 Semen samples may be collected by masturbation directly into the container or by collection in a condom and snipping a hole in the teat end to drain the contents into the container.
+You may seek help from your GP for arranging the semen analysis.
+If you prefer us to arrnage the test through a local priate fertility clinic, that can be arranged.
+You will have to pay the fee of GBP 100 to that clinic directly.